bommuchetan/Project1/README.md

-# A simple application to evaluate a vendor for an organization.
+# A simple application to evaluate a vendor of an organization.